bagus1/cccux/CONTEXT_GUIDE.md

 3. **Document context requirements** for each role
 4. **Use consistent route naming** conventions
 5. **Consider security implications** of each context type
+6. **Keep context simple** - avoid complex nested contexts

-This context system provides powerful, flexible authorization that adapts to your application's structure and business requirements.
+This context system provides powerful, flexible authorization that adapts to your application's structure and business requirements without relying on global state.